Balloon Sinuplasty Los Angeles

 Over the last decade, expert sinus surgeon, Dr. Alen Cohen, has found that patients get anxious when having an unfamiliar procedure done and as such he finds that the low dose medications he prescribes help patients relax and not be anxious during the procedure.
 The doses he prescribes are very safe and patients are talking and awake through the procedure but relaxed.

-What is turbinate reduction which is often done with the Balloon Sinuplasty Los Angeles procedure?
+What is turbinate reduction which is often done with the Balloon Sinuplasty procedure?

 That is a 5 minute procedure where Dr. Cohen will “liposuction” the inside of your inferior turbinates to help with nasal congestion and obstruction when breathing through your nose and will further help the sinuses drain properly.

-What can I expect during the balloon sinuplasty Los Angeles procedure recovery?
+What can I expect during the balloon sinuplasty procedure recovery?

 During the first 3 days patients state that it feels like a sinus cold with a mild headache and congestion.
 This resolves quickly if you are diligent with your rinses at least 3-5 times per day.
 Around day 5 patients start to notice improved breathing and reduced sinus pressure and it continues to improve daily up to 30 days, during which time we suggest rinsing still at least twice a day.
 Final results are seen 3-4 weeks after the procedure.